Hyperbaric Oxygen Treatment for Autism Spectrum Disorders

 Supplements to consider while providing HBOT treatments are: Vitamin C, Vitamin E, CoQ10, glutathione, and selenium.
 Dosing of these supplements are based on the age, weight and testing of the patients.
 Please see your doctor for additional information and dosing recommendations for your child.

-7) Does your clinic have experience working with children affected by autism?
-(Ask them to describe experience.)
+- Does your clinic have experience working with children affected by autism?

-9) Does your clinic bill insurance directly or is pre-payment required (If pre-payment is required is there a discount for upfront pre payments?)
+- Does your clinic bill insurance directly or is pre-payment required?

 Some final words: